pns-isa-devops/projet-isa-devops-20-team-H-20/docker/README.md

 See the Dockerfiles in every client directories

 To build the docker launch the following command `./build.sh` in the clients directory.
 It will launch the build in every clients.
+You need to launch before the backend part and the external service to build the integration client.

 ## Composing the final system